-Minor Spills In the event of a spill of a reactive diluent, the focus is on containing the spill to prevent contamination of soil and surface or ground water.
+' ' Minor Spills In the event of a spill of a reactive diluent, the focus is on containing the spill to prevent contamination of soil and surface or ground water.
 If irritating vapors are present, an approved air-purifying respirator with organic vapor canister is recommended for cleaning up spills and leaks.
 Environmental hazard - contain spillage.
 Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Major Spills Environmental hazard - contain spillage.
 Industrial spills or releases of reactive diluents are infrequent and generally contained.
 If a large spill does occur, the material should be captured, collected, and reprocessed or disposed of according to applicable governmental requirements.
 Moderate hazard.
+Clear area of personnel and move upwind.